shubhupadhyay1/supply-chain-optimization/README.md

 Here’s how the project comes together step by step:

 ### **1. Data Preparation**
-- Gather historical data on suppliers, inventory, and shipments.
+- Gather historical data on suppliers, inventory, and shipments from Kaggle or any other available dataset.
-- Generate synthetic data where needed to simulate real-world scenarios.
+- Preprocess the data using fills for missing data, dropping outliers and ensuring consistency between categorical and numerical values.

 ### **2. Model Training**
 - Train machine learning models using **Scikit-learn** and **Statsmodels**.
-- Save models as `.pkl` files for efficient deployment.
+- Save models as `.pkl` files for deployment.

 ### **3. Backend Development**
 - Set up a **FastAPI** server to expose prediction endpoints.